stefanobartoletti/nuxt-social-share/.github/CONTRIBUTING.md

 To submit a pull request, make sure to follow these steps and requirements:

-- open a PR's for a single feature or bugfix, multiple modifications of different nature can be submitted with multiple PR's
+- open a PR's for a single feature or bugfix, multiple modifications of different nature can be submitted with multiple PR's.
-- if submitting a new feature, discuss it by opening an issue before even start working on it.
+- for substantial modifications of existing code (i.e. a new feature, or an extensive bugfix that potentially breaks current API or changes functionality, and that basically is not just a minor fix), discuss it by opening an issue before even start working on a PR.
 This is required to make sure that the new feature is something that is really needed or wanted and thus having it green-lighted, and to receive some feedback and suggestions about how to properly implement it.
+- make sure to respect existing coding conventions by running `pnpm lint --fix` before submitting your changes.
 - Issues labeled with [`Help Wanted`](https://github.com/stefanobartoletti/nuxt-social-share/labels/help%20wanted), if present, are a good starting point to start cotributing to the project.